 Being on time for school is important.
 When students are late for school, they miss valuable instructional time.
-See Code of Conduct for consequences.
+The following are consequences for student tardiness: (parent is contacted, student may be placed in ISS, and school attendance officer is contacted).